-Florida is known as The Sunshine State for a reason: this never-ending natural resource keeps people returning year after year and even deciding to relocate to the state for retirement.
+Florida is known as The Sunshine State for a reason: This never-ending natural resource keeps people returning year after year and even deciding to relocate to the state for retirement.
 The sunny climate allows for resort-style rounds of golf, near-perfect days at the beach, and world-class outdoor recreation.

 But Florida is also one of the warmest states in the country.
 The average daily temperature hovers around 70 degrees with the hottest weather during the wet season (May to October).
 The average daily temperatures in June, July, and August almost always hit 90 degrees.
 Although thunderstorms and scattered showers can offer some relief, at least half of the year comes with high heat and humidity.

-For active adults seeking an Atlantic Coast retirement, South Carolina represents a competitive alternative to Florida.
+For active adults seeking an Atlantic Coast retirement, South Carolina is a competitive alternative to Florida.
 The Palmetto State is a retirement destination in its own right, which has led more and more active adults to relocate there.

 Thanks to a humid subtropical climate, June, July, and August tend to be the warmest months of the year with summer temperatures that can reach 90 degrees.
 But the average year-round temperature is less than 64 degrees, indicating that temperatures are more comfortable throughout the four seasons.

 The state consists of three distinct regions, each with its own culture and recreation opportunities.
-Northwestern South Carolina, also known as Upcountry, boasts an abundance of mountains, lakes, and parks, and its location comes with some of the mildest temperatures in the state.
+Northwestern South Carolina (also known as Upcountry) boasts an abundance of mountains, lakes, and parks, and its location comes with some of the mildest temperatures in the state.

 Central South Carolina consists of cities around the Columbia area, which serves as the state capitol.
 The Midlands feature a rich history, scenic surroundings, and towns with artistic and cultural attractions.